2017 – My year in review

 November was knuckle down with my studies and teaching practice month, so very little happened on my blog.
 To keep things ticking over I wrote a few posts on the Royal Society’s reports on the new Computer Science curriculum.
 As this is the subject I’m training to teach, the results of this report really affected me.
 Things weren’t great, and the report highlighted how much teachers need support in teaching this subject.
 This also prompted me to write a post detailing the best CPD I’d found, in the hope that it would help other teachers.

 I literally haven’t done anything interesting in December.
 I did pass my Block A placement though and make a good start on my Inclusive Learning Assignment, but December was mostly work-study-work-study-food.
 I think my aim for 2018 is to keep writing, even if it’s just short posts here and there.
-I have so many things to write about, and not enough time to do it!Thank you for reading!
-GirlGeekUpNorth x
+I have so many things to write about, and not enough time to do it!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter